mgs255/handel/ReadMe.md

 In order to use handel to download binaries from S3 you **must** export your default AWS credential KEY and SECRET to the current environment.
-In addition, if the S3 bucket you are referencing is not located in us-east-1, then the `AWS_REGION` environment variable will need to used to define that, e.g:
+In addition, if the S3 bucket you are referencing is not located in us-east-1, then the `AWS_REGION` environment variable will need to used to define that.
+The examples in this file are publicly readable accessible S3 objects in the eu-west-2 region.

+An example of setting the environment:

 ```bash
 $ export AWS_ACCESS_KEY_ID=$(aws configure get default.aws_access_key_id)